nsnam/ns-3-dev-git/doc/tutorial/source/resources.rst

 environment.
 For a quick review of what is included in the GNU toolchain see, http://en.wikipedia.org/wiki/GNU_toolchain.  |ns3| uses gcc, GNU binutils, and gdb.
-However, we do not use the GNU build system tools, neither make nor autotools.
-We use Waf for these functions.
+However, we do not use the GNU build system tools, neither make directly.
+We use CMake for these functions.

 On macOS, the toolchain used is Xcode.  |ns3| users on a Mac are strongly encouraged to install Xcode and the command-line tools packages from the